 We set priority areas where we want to see, lead and be accountable for change.

-This priority area will not involve a dedicated funding call.
+This priority area will not involve funding calls.

-We already have ways to support people with great ideas relating to drug-resistant infections, so this is not a funding call.
-It’s a new way for us to increase the impact of our work to improve health.
+We already fund people with great ideas for tackling drug-resistant infections, so this priority area is not a funding call.
+It’s an opportunity for us to build on the work of the innovative people we support, and take action to make sure infectious diseases can be treated in the future.

 Effective global governance